openassistant/oa-core/README.rst

   Automatically loaded into each `mind` space (with auto-delayed execution stubs).
   Look within any `mind` for examples.

-Subscribers (defined in ``oa.py`` - for now).
+`Subscribers`: (defined in ``oa.py`` - for now).

 Listeners will receive messages from parts.

-  `oa.ear.subs=[oa.stt] (speech to text will receive message from ear).` `oa.stt.subs=[oa.mind] ...` `oa.keyb.subs=[oa.mind,oa.display]`
+  `oa.ear.subs=[oa.stt] (speech to text will receive message from ear).`

-Parts:
+  `oa.stt.subs=[oa.mind] ...`

+  `oa.keyb.subs=[oa.mind,oa.display]`

+`Parts`:
   `console.py` - Display messages in the console.

   `display.py` - Display messages/windows/dialogs/video in py automated web browser (under development).

   `ear.py` - Listening via microphone.

   `eye.py` - Camera and computer vision (planned).

   `keybd.py` - Recieve keyboard keys/emulate keyboard keys from input queue (q_in).

   `sound.py` - Play audio file.

   `stt.py` - Speech to text.

   `voice.py` - Text to speech.

   `mind.py`  - Load and control all minds.

     \mind

        `boot.py` - First mind booted.
 Listens for ``open assistant`` to launch root mind.

        `calc.py` - Voice calculator.

        `empty.py` - Test mind.

        `root.py` - Core system mind (will be configured for various operating systems).

        `stella.py` - User mind to talk, get news, hear jokes, and so on.

        `yes_no.py` - Mind which offers voice options.

           (You may test this mind via stella->"How Are you ?" to start diagnostics)

 TO-DO List:
 =============
 Clean commands in "minds".

-Make OA work transparently in Windows, Mac, Linux and all other OS families (fix and rename `root_arch` mind).
+Make OA work transparently in Windows, Mac, Linux, and all other operating systems.

 Display.py (use embedded browser as a display)

 	messages/windows/dialogs/video/input/search/db browser.

 	embedded chromium (https://github.com/cztomczak/cefpython)

 Keyboard command input.